open-edge-insights/eii-configmgr/README.md

 **IMPORTANT:**

-The EII Config Manager depends on the EII Utils and EII Message Bus libraries.
+The Config Manager depends on the OEI Utils and Message Bus libraries.
-In order to compile the Alpine APK package for the EII Config Manager it must have the APK packages for the EII Utils and EII Message Bus modules.
+In order to compile the Alpine APK package for the Config Manager it must have the APK packages for the OEI Utils and Message Bus modules.

-To provide this, you must first build or download the Alpine APK package for the EII Utils library (see it's repo [here](https://github.com/open-edge-insights/eii-c-utils) to obtain the library) and also for the EII Message Bus (see it's repo [here](https://github.com/open-edge-insights/eii-messagebus) to obtain the library).
+To provide this, you must first build or download the Alpine APK package for the OEI Utils library (see it's repo [here](https://github.com/open-edge-insights/eii-c-utils) to obtain the library) and also for the Message Bus (see it's repo [here](https://github.com/open-edge-insights/eii-messagebus) to obtain the library).

 Once you have the APKs, create an, "apks" directory at the top level of this